 Cervical dysplasia is categorized into different types.
 According to the CDC, there will be 300,000 cases of high-grade intraepithelial lesions (HSIL) and 1.25 million low-grade intraepithelial lesions (LSIL) of the cervix every year.

 Estimates of warts cases in men and women are imprecise.
-The CDC reports that annually there will be 360,000 diagnoses of anogenital warts but estimates of new wart diagnoses can reach 1,000,000.
+Prior to the HPV vaccine being introduced. the CDC reported 360,000 diagnoses of anogenital warts annually.

-HPV also causes about 39,250 new cases of anogenital warts in women and 47,550 in men in the UK every year.
+HPV also causes about 73,000 of genital warts in men and women in the UK every year.

 Recurrent Respiratory Papillomatosis